To apply

 - Whilst we welcome projects that aimed to tackle intolerance on the basis of religion, we will not be able to consider projects that promoted any religion

-Your project might be in the form of a film, a fundraiser, a social media campaign, a school assembly, a poem that you shared, a blog, a piece of art, a piece of writing, an event, etc. We are open-minded as to what it looks like!
-It can be a project that you have already completed, or one that is ongoing.
+The project might be in the form of a film, a fundraiser, a social media campaign, a school assembly, a poem that the young person shared, a blog, a piece of art, a piece of writing, an event, etc. We are open-minded as to what it looks like!
+It can be a project that the young person has already completed, or one that is ongoing.

 Imagine being a child or young person…